A Pattern for the Thing?

 and Matt's character designs of Ted and NegA-teD, amongst others).

-up, creating the desired shape with increases and decreases as I go.
+I simply begin, usually at the bottom, and work my way up, creating the desired shape with increases and decreases as I go.
 I am not really conscious of the difficulty of the process till some time has gone by and completion is not yet in sight. :o)

 I'm sure that I wouldn't have tackled some of the projects I've made if I'd thought out the difficulty in advance! ;o) I like simple and quick projects!